Harcum College logo

 Key Highlights

-• Founded in 1915 with a unique vision to nurture the individual talent of each student.
+• Founded in 1915 by Edith and Octavius Harcum with a unique focus on individual talent.

-• Pioneered junior college education in Pennsylvania, becoming the first to confer Associate of Arts and Science degrees in 1956.
+• First junior college in Pennsylvania authorized to confer Associate of Arts and Science degrees (1956).

-• Offers career-focused Associate degrees in high-demand fields such as Allied Health Science, Business, and Human Services.
+• Specializes in career-focused programs in Allied Health Science, Business, and Human Services.

 Timeline